fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 * Link conditions on sheet and status icons on the character sheet (adding a status from the token toggels it on the sheet and visa versa)

+* CSS optimization - convert current CSS structure to SASS or LESS based pre-processor for future ease of adjustment

 ## Related Website
 - https://foundryvtt.com/